Djinang language: Materials

-Elliott, C. (2015).
-Conceptual Dynamism and Ambiguity in Marrangu Djinang Cosmology, North-Central Arnhem Land.
-In P. G. Toner (Ed.), Strings of Connectedness: essays in honour of Ian Keen (pp. 101-117).
-Canberra: Australian National University.

 Djinang teaching staff, assistant teachers and literacy workers in Maningrida and Ramingining continue to produce literacy materials for use in their schools and for a local community audience.

 As part of the Maningrida Dictionary project in 1998–2001, linguist Anita Berghout and Wurlaki woman KB (now deceased) worked together on preparing a Djinang and Wurlaki dictionary and learner's guide (still unpublished).

 Vitality

-Although having a population of around ̴ 220 and no presence in modern medium (T.V., radio, text, etc.), Ethnologue designates Djinang as being 6a (Vigorous); which is a language that is used for "face-to-face communication by all generations" and is sustainable (Lewis, Simons, Fennig 2013).
+Although having a population of around 220 and no presence in modern medium (TV, radio, text, etc.), Ethnologue designates Djinang as being 6a (Vigorous); which is a language that is used for "face-to-face communication by all generations" and is sustainable.

-The reasons for Djinang's robustness begin with where Djinang is located in Australia; Arnhem Land, which is the home of the entire Yolngu language family.
-It was declared an Aboriginal Reserve in 1931 (Waters 1979).
+The reasons for Djinang's robustness begin with where Djinang is located in Australia: Arnhem Land, which is the home of the entire Yolngu language family.
+It was declared an Aboriginal Reserve in 1931.
 It is a place that is still very much steeped in the traditional Aboriginal ways.
 It is a large secluded area that is considered by many people to be the least spoiled in the entire world.
 It is a place that is inaccessible to most people and forms of transportation.
-Because the majority of the Djinang people live similarly to how their ancestors did, their practices of exogamy and multilingualism are still in practice (Harvey 2011).
+Because the majority of the Djinang people live similarly to how their ancestors did, their practices of exogamy and multilingualism are still in practice.

 Moreover, the Djinang treasure and value their language very much.
 It can be seen in their sacred songs and with how they handle their children's language.
-Because of exogamy, a child will have a father with one language and a mother with another language resulting in the child learning to speak both of his parents’ languages equally; thus inter-generational transference is very strong (Harvey 2011).
+Because of exogamy, a child will have a father with one language and a mother with another language resulting in the child learning to speak both of his parents’ languages equally; thus inter-generational transference is very strong.

 The way of life both helps and hinders the growth of their language.
 Because of their semi-nomadic, semi-reclusive nature, large clans are not easily supported.
 However, on the other hand it is their close association with their traditional ways that ensures the transfer of language and culture from one generation to the next.